 Getting to El Yunque National Rainforest - Puerto RicoPuerto Rico

-Again, we recommend you book a so you can focus on enjoying El Yunque, without having to worry about the details.
+Again, we recommend you book a tour so you can focus on enjoying El Yunque, without having to worry about the details.
 To make the most of your day and money, there are various tours that include the Bioluminescent Bay in Laguna Grande and/ or Luquillo Beach.

 Most concierges at hotels offer a map of Puerto Rico.
 Be sure to have one handy for additional information just in case your phone fails you.